adamhatton/pp2-colour-match/README.md

 #### Game Logo

 - The Game Logo is written in a block-style text which has friendly feel
 - When clicked, the logo changes colour.
-This is not advertised to the user, but is explained in one of the game-over messages (see below), so acts as a type of 'easter egg'
+This is not advertised to the user, but is explained in one of the game-over messages [(see game over pop-up)](<#game-over-pop-up>), so acts as a type of 'easter egg'
 - The 'hidden' interaction provides a fun and interesting moment for the user, as well as a sense of achievement if they find it without needing to be prompted by the game-over message

 ![game menu screenshot](docs/screenshots/logo.jpg)